Course 1: Rust Language

 Generic types, traits and #derive directive

-As a class in C++, types can be defined and can implement different methods. for instance, the following code defines the type Complex as a struct of two floats (as C++ classes, types begin with an Uppercase by convention).
+Just like in C++ with class and struct, Rust types can be defined and be implemented by using different methods.
+For instance, the following code defines the type Complex as a struct of two floats (type names begin with an uppercase character by convention).

 #![allow(unused)]